15 Top-Rated Beaches in Scotland

 On clear, sunny days, the shallow aquamarine and turquoise waters lapping Luskentyre Beach appear so luminous, you'd be forgiven for thinking you were standing on a beach in Greece.
-Luskentyre is one of Scotland's great outdoor pleasures, a location set well off the tourist trail but a dream to discover and explore.
+Luskentyre is one of Scotland's great outdoor pleasures and one of the best beaches in the country.
+This ideal location is set well off the tourist trail but it's a dream to discover and explore.

 This is not a place to enjoy a leisurely swim.
 Chilly Atlantic Ocean temperatures make Luskentyre a paddling destination at best.
 But the wide expanse of powder-fine sand, a stunning mountain backdrop, and an exhilarating sense of the remote offer up some truly memorable hiking options.

 Besides splendid walking opportunities afforded by the beach itself (undertaken barefooted, of course), the circular 2.5-mile trail snaking through the dunes should also be trodden.
 Keen cyclists can follow a single-track road that links the beach to Harris's main highway.

 Luskentyre Beach is bereft of leisure amenities.
 For shops, restaurants, and cultural diversions head for towns like Northon.
 And remember, the Isle of Harris is world-famous for its Harris Tweed.
 Hand-woven by islanders, the woolen garments make unique souvenirs.